-Actual revenue for fiscal 2012 was \$406.6 million and actual non-GAAP income from operations was \$73.7 million.
-As a result, Mr. Hammer was awarded \$774,334, or approximately 144% of his fiscal 2012 target bonus amount, related to achievement against his total revenue and non-GAAP income from operations performance targets.
+Actual revenue for fiscal 2013 was \$495.9 million and actual non-GAAP income from operations was \$113.1 million.
+As a result, Mr. Hammer was awarded \$777,769, or approximately 132% of his fiscal 2013 target bonus amount, related to achievement against his total revenue and non-GAAP income from operations performance targets.

-Mr. Bunte and Mr. Miceli - Fiscal 2012 Non-Equity Incentive Compensation
+Mr. Bunte, Mr. Carolan and Mr. Miceli - Fiscal 2013 Non-Equity Incentive Compensation

-Our Chief Operating Officer, Alan Bunte, and our Chief Financial Officer, Louis Miceli, are also eligible for non-equity incentive plan compensation with a target bonus potential equal to a percentage of their base salaries.
-For fiscal 2012, Mr. Bunte's target bonus was 95% of his \$418,000 base salary and Mr. Miceli's target bonus was 50% of his \$330,200 base salary.
+Our Chief Operating Officer, Alan Bunte, our Chief Financial Officer, Brian Carolan and our Senior Vice President Finance, Louis Miceli, are also eligible for non-equity incentive plan compensation with a target bonus potential equal to a percentage of their base salaries.
+For fiscal 2013, Mr. Bunte's target bonus was 100% of his \$460,000 ending fiscal 2013 base salary, Mr. Carolan's target bonus was 50% of his \$288,000 ending fiscal 2013 base salary and Mr. Miceli's target bonus was 50% of his \$330,200 ending fiscal 2013 base salary.
 Non-equity incentive plan compensation awarded to Messrs.
-Bunte and Miceli is determined and approved by Mr. Hammer and reviewed by the Compensation Committee.
+Bunte, Carolan and Miceli is determined and approved by Mr. Hammer and reviewed by the Compensation Committee.
 The performance goals for Messrs.
-Bunte and Miceli are both quantitative and qualitative.
-With respect to quantitative goals for fiscal 2012, Messrs.
-Bunte and Miceli were measured against the same performance objectives as Mr. Hammer.
-However, Mr. Hammer also considers achievement against qualitative objectives which are subjective in nature.
-Therefore, the ultimate non-equity incentive compensation achievement percentage awarded to Messrs.
-Bunte and Miceli may be either higher or lower than that of Mr. Hammer's strictly quantitative calculation.
-Mr. Hammer does not use a specific formula or apply specific weights when evaluating performance and the resulting impact that such qualitative objectives have on the overall non-equity incentive compensation payout.
-Instead, Mr. Hammer uses his business judgment to determine an appropriate award after considering both the quantitative and qualitative objectives.
-Among the most important qualitative factors that Mr. Hammer uses to evaluate the performance of Messrs.
-Bunte and Miceli are: innovation; leadership; strategic planning; product development initiatives and achievements; financial and operational excellence; customer satisfaction; and staff development.
+Bunte, Carolan and Miceli are both quantitative and qualitative.
+With respect to quantitative goals for fiscal 2013, Messrs.
+Bunte, Carolan and Miceli were measured against the same performance objectives as Mr. Hammer.
+However, Mr. Hammer and the Compensation Committee also consider achievement against qualitative objectives which are subjective in nature.
+Therefore, the ultimate non-equity incentive compensation achievement percentage awarded to Messrs, Bunte, Carolan and Miceli may be either higher or lower than that of Mr. Hammer's strictly quantitative calculation.
+Mr. Hammer and the Compensation Committee do not use a specific formula or apply specific weights when evaluating performance and the resulting impact that such qualitative objectives have on the overall non-equity incentive compensation payout.
+Instead, Mr. Hammer and the Compensation Committee use business judgment to determine an appropriate award after considering both the quantitative and qualitative objectives.
+Among the most important qualitative factors used to evaluate the performance of Messrs.
+Bunte, Carolan and Miceli are: innovation; leadership; strategic planning; product development initiatives and achievements; financial and operational excellence; customer satisfaction; and staff development.